bharatrajan/splunk-search-cli/docs/QUERIES.md

 ------
 ## Answers for requirement 3
-Below command generates a table consisting of [Timestamp, Client IP, URL] where the HTTP Server’s response was a 50X error code.
+Below command generates a table consisting of [Timestamp, Client IP, URL] where the HTTP Server's response was a 50X error code.
 ```
 sourcetype=access* status=50*| table req_time clientip uri_domain uri | rename req_time as Timestamp, uri AS URI, uri_domain AS Domain, clientip AS "Client IP"
 ```